April 6th, 2022 12:30pm – 2:30pm

 Franchesca Araújo is a 2nd year Phd student in Black Studies/African Diaspora studies who focuses on anti colonial and anti capitalist insurgency, and coloniality, centering oral histories, memories, and subjectivities outside of the documentation regime, and reading the world through the Caribbean as its locus.
 She’s especially committed to epistemologies arising from Black latinidad, the DR and Haiti as an insurgent island unit and Black Dominican histories against US and hegemonic state elite dominant narratives based on valorization of black aesthetics over materiality, collective relationships to bodies of water, and the caribbean and Brasil in relation through amefricanidade.

-I’m an associate professor of United States history at the University of Baltimore focusing on social movements, policing, capitalism, and African American history.
-I am currently writing Police Against the Movement: The Forgotten Sabotage of the Civil Rights Struggle (under contract with Princeton University Press), a narrative history of radical civil rights organizers in the 1960s who challenged police abuses and the police who retaliated against them with surveillance, infiltration, and legal persecution.
-My first book, From Head Shops to Whole Foods: The Rise and Fall of Activist Entrepreneurs, explores how businesses such as organic food stores, feminist businesses, and African American bookstores emerged from social movements of the ‘60s and ‘70s.
-I’m also the coeditor of Baltimore Revisited: Stories of Resistance and Inequality in a U.S. City.
-My research has been supported by fellowships from the National Endowment for the Humanities and the Fulbright Scholar Program.
-I’ve written for The Atlantic, The Nation, Jacobin, and The Washington Post, and my work has been highlighted in The New York Times, CNN, PBS News Hour, USA Today, Time, and Slate.
-I sit on the advisory board of the the Daphne Muse Correspondence Collection.
+Joshua Clark Davis is an associate professor of United States history at the University of Baltimore focusing on social movements, policing, capitalism, and African American history.
+He is currently writing Police Against the Movement: The Forgotten Sabotage of the Civil Rights Struggle (under contract with Princeton University Press), a narrative history of radical civil rights organizers in the 1960s who challenged police abuses and the police who retaliated against them with surveillance, infiltration, and legal persecution.
+His first book, From Head Shops to Whole Foods: The Rise and Fall of Activist Entrepreneurs, explores how businesses such as organic food stores, feminist businesses, and African American bookstores emerged from social movements of the ‘60s and ‘70s.
+He is also the coeditor of Baltimore Revisited: Stories of Resistance and Inequality in a U.S. City.
+His research has been supported by fellowships from the National Endowment for the Humanities and the Fulbright Scholar Program.
+He has written for The Atlantic, The Nation, Jacobin, and The Washington Post, and my work has been highlighted in The New York Times, CNN, PBS News Hour, USA Today, Time, and Slate.
+He sits on the advisory board of the the Daphne Muse Correspondence Collection.

 Kathryn Neal has been associate university archivist since 2005 and is responsible for collecting materials related to campus history.
 Before coming to UC Berkeley, she held archivist or curatorial positions at the University of Iowa, the University of Minnesota, and San Diego State University.
 She earned her bachelor’s degree in English from Carleton College, a master’s degree in journalism and mass communication from the University of Minnesota, and a master’s degree in information and library studies with an archival administration concentration from the University of Michigan.